atpritam/atpritam/README.md

 🎓 Computer Science student

 💻 Currently working on a **Full Stack Events Creation and Management Application**.
 This platform allows users to create, manage, and purchase tickets for events, functioning as a dynamic events marketplace.
-[React](https://reactjs.org/), [Node.js](https://nodejs.org/), [Next.js](https://nextjs.org/), and [MongoDB](https://www.mongodb.com/)

 ---